How To Come Out To Your Homophobic Parents

 If you are aware that your family – specifically, your parents – are not accepting of same-sex relationships, then you may be terrified to tell them the truth.

 This is a situation that no person should have to face, but unfortunately, many LGBTQ+ individuals struggle with these feelings every single day.

 They fear telling their families because they think they will be rejected, ridiculed, beaten, or worse.
 This makes it difficult for them to come out to their loved ones.

-So, how do you safely come out to your homophobic parents?
+So, how to come out to homophobic parents?